owntone/owntone-server/README.md

 it means that forked-daapd could not establish a connection to Remote.
 This might be a network issue.
 Solution: Sometimes it resolves the issue if you force Remote to quit, restart it and do the pairing proces again.
-Otherwise try using avahi-browse for
+Another trick is to establish some other connection (eg SSH) from the iPod/iPhone/iPad to the host.

-troubleshooting:
+Otherwise try using avahi-browse for troubleshooting:
  - in a terminal, run `avahi-browse -r -k _touch-remote._tcp`
  - start Remote, goto Settings, Add Library
  - after a couple seconds at most, you should get something similar to this: